 - Music should support not overpower the massage experience.
 The music is there for ambience, not to disturb the peace.
 Also, make sure the soundtrack is long enough not to start to repeat before the session is over.
 A good selection of music will begin when the massage begins and wind down when the massage ends, subtly signalling to the customer that the experience is coming to an end, and then help them to become more alert.

 - Chat with the customer, but know when to tail off.
-Surveys of massage customers show that they like to have a rapport with their masseuse; talk about the weekend, the weather, the tennis etc. But there comes a point when the relaxation kicks in and people just need to chill without making conversation.
+Surveys of massage customers show that they like to have a rapport with their masseuse; talk about the weekend, their job, the tennis etc. But there comes a point when the relaxation kicks in and people just need to chill without making conversation.
 Recognise that point and let the customer enjoy your touch.

 - Use scents sparingly but strategically.
-Some massage clinics gets the aroma part of the therapy just right - the minute you enter the building you sense it - sublte yet distinctive, a reminder of the great experiences of the past and the one about to come.
+Some massage clinics gets the aroma part of the therapy just right - the minute you enter the building you sense it - subtle yet distinctive, a reminder of the great experiences of the past and the one about to come.
 Don't use fragrant massage oil - the customer's partner will detect it the minute he gets home and ask potentially embarrassing questions.

-- If your business has a shower, don't keep the towels until they are old and crusty - buy good quality but don't hold onto them too long.
-They can serve as bathmats when old.
+- If your business has a shower, don't keep the towels until they are old and crusty.
+You don't need to buy the most expensive, and they can serve as bathmats when old.
 Don't use the bathroom as a laundry / store room / cupboard.
 Make it an inviting part of the experience, and keep the shampoo topped up, the exhaust fan free of dust, and the mould off the tiles.

 - Address a complaint immediately.
 If a customer is unhappy and you can't placate them, escalate the matter to the manager quickly and show empathy for the customer's position.
 A well managed situation can consolidate a customer relationship, engendering even more loyalty.

 - Be aware of personal hygiene, your own!
-Be conscious that your lunch of garlic spread, curried egg and pickelled rollmops may permeate the room and add an unwanted aroma to that therapy!
+Be conscious that your lunch of garlic broccoli, curried egg or fish stew may permeate the room and add an unwanted aroma to that therapy!

 - Offer a glass or two of luke-warm water after the massage.
 The release of toxins during a massage can often lead to a headache - not what you want your customer to remember you by.
 A glass, preferably two, of body-temperature water after the massage helps to hydrate the body and pass the toxins.